Midpoint: Sanitas Pradittasnee

 Sanitas Studio works in the contexts of fine art and landscape architecture.
 For readers who are unfamiliar, how would you describe the types of landscape architecture projects the studio has worked on?

 For landscape architecture projects, I intend to select the projects that allow us to take an artistic approach.
-We have worked on residential and hospitality spaces, urban plaza, and a forest park.
+We have worked on residential and hospitality spaces, an urban plaza, and a forest park.

 Has this crossover affected the reception to your work?
 What do you think practitioners in each field can learn from one another?